big-data-lab-team/stream-summarization/README.md

 More detail, please read [Lightweight Temporal Compression of Microclimate Datasets](https://escholarship.org/uc/item/6zg2n1rh)

 4. `LTC-Manhattan` in `DataStreamCompression\LTC-Manhattan` is a method for Multi-parameters dataset.
 It is extention of `LTC` to compress dataset with Manhatten distance(between data).
+	We provide 4 data files in C language, each one is a array.
+You can change dataset and modify DIMENSION_WITHOUT_TIMESTAMP into correct value in C file before compiling it.

-5. Working on --- `LTC-Euclidean` in `DataStreamCompression\LTC-Euclidean` is written for compressing Multi-parameters dataset which parameters are Interrelated.
+5. `LTC-Euclidean` in `DataStreamCompression\LTC-Euclidean` is written for compressing Multi-parameters dataset which parameters are Interrelated.
+It uses same idea with LTC, but find distance between 2 data using Euclidean distance.
+We provide 4 data files in C language, each of them is a array.
+You can change dataset and modify DIMENSION_WITHOUT_TIMESTAMP into correct value in C file before compiling it.

 ## Installation